-There are so many dangers of having a rat infestation.
-Rats spread diseases, can damage your property, cause your business to be shut down by public health, and so much more.
-Rats move around to find a constant food source, shelter and water.
+There are many dangers of having a rat infestation.
+Rats spread diseases, can damage your property, and can even cause your business to be shut by public health officers.
+Rats move to find a constant source of food, water and shelter.

 Our pest control services in Staffordshire regularly help customers deal with rat infestations.